udugama/Task/README.md

 ## Description of task

+Start by pulling down this repo.
 Using the Postman requests provided, your task is to write a `POST` route in the root `index.js` with a path of `/transaction`.
 The function executed on that route should be written in `/transaction/handler.js` and imported into `index.js`.
 Please keep in mind separation of concerns and writing functions that are isolated to as few actions as possible.

 The function should: